 Ted ends up being one for Cindy, the Mother's roommate.
 He dated her briefly, and she even thanked him for making her re-examine her life.

 Robin is not the mother.
-She and Ted will not end up together.
 This was revealed at the end of the pilot, but it can be lost on a viewer who starts watching with a Season 2 episode with them as a couple where Future!Ted doesn't refer to her as "your Aunt Robin."

 Ted breaks up with every recurring girlfriend (including those teased as a potential mother) up to the current season: